- What OS is used in antsle?

 - Is there any compression or deduplication on the SSD’s?

-- Yes compression is enabled by default, and you can enable deduplication.
-Both can be enabled / disabled on an antlet by antlet basis
+- Yes, both can be enabled / disabled on an antlet by antlet basis

 - How many virtual servers can I run on antsle?
 Can it run 100 servers?